dclipca/CodeFusion/README.md

 # CodeFusion

-Manually copying and pasting code snippets can be tedious and risks exceeding the ChatGPT token context limits.
-CodeFusion allows you to easily select and merge specific code files from your codebase into a single, cohesive prompt block so that you can stay within ChatGPT's token context budget.
+Manually copying and pasting code snippets is tedious.
+CodeFusion allows you to easily select and merge specific code files across your codebase into a single, cohesive prompt block so that you can stay within ChatGPT's token context budget.

 **Why use CodeFusion?**